 When you build for ten customers, none of them should ever see another's data.

 Contract manufacturing runs on multi-customer tenancy, shop-floor exceptions, yield variance you cannot let leak across walls, and RMA flow that requires PLM context.
-OpsATC.AI is built for that operating model from day one — architectural tenant isolation across every layer of the stack, MES integration via MCP, yield analytics on a per-tenant graph, and Major Tom briefed on each customer's PLM revision before he opens a ticket.
+OpsATC.AI is built for that operating model from day one — architectural tenant isolation across every layer of the stack, MES integration via MCP, yield analytics on a per-tenant graph, and The Captain briefed on each customer's PLM revision before she opens a ticket.

 Architecturally, one customer's view never crosses another's.